dynamicgamingsolutions/theme_name_repository/README.md

 <img src="https://github.com/dynamicgamingsolutions/theme_name_repository/blob/main/src/img/forms.png" alt="forms"/>

 The forms are restricted based on which option is selected. *Vendor* only requires that a new vendor be added. *Cabinet* requires the user to pick an existing vendor, along with adding a new cabinet.
 The new cabinet will have the Vendor ID associated with the vendor selected entered into the appropriate column for the new cabinet. *Theme* requires the user pick **BOTH** an existing vendor and existing cabinet before entering in a new theme.
 The Vendor ID and the Cabinet ID for the selections will be entered into the appropriate columns for the new theme.

+The forms can vary depending on the view.
+If the user clicks on one of the buttons while in the **Table View** with all the themes listed, then the user will be given the option to Add to the respective table.
+If the user clicks on one of the buttons while in the **Detail View** after clicking on a row where the information for a single theme is shown, then the user will be able to Edit the information.

+**Note:** If editing Cabinet or Vendor in the Vendor Edit Form or Cabinet Edit Form, then every cabinet and theme associated will have the new information associated with it. **THIS IS ONLY FOR BULK EDITION AND SHOULD BE DONE WITH CAUTION!!!**